linkerd/website/linkerd.io/content/2/faq/_index.md

 Linkerd is a [service
 mesh](https://blog.buoyant.io/2017/04/25/whats-a-service-mesh-and-why-do-i-need-one/).
-It adds observability, reliability, and security to cloud native applications, without requiring code changes.
+It adds observability, reliability, and security to cloud native applications without requiring code changes.
 For example, Linkerd can monitor and report per-service success rates and latencies, can automatically retry failed requests, and can encrypt and validate connections between services, all